Where we are, What we do

 Crops are inter-planted and rotated so that the soil does not become exhausted, and to resist pests and diseases.
 In late winter the rhubarb beds and soft fruit bushes are mulched with a heavy blanket of seaweed.
 In early spring the soil is fed with a compost of seaweed from the shore outside, garden and kitchen waste and soiled straw animal bedding.
 We sow more than we need, so that if a few seedlings are lost to pests, disease or extreme weather, we have replacements.
 When propagating fruit bushes or trees and shrubs for shelter and ornament, we have to allow for a high proportion of losses to the harsh weather.
 Thus we often end up with more than we can use, and so there may at times be shrubs and plants for sale at the garden ‘shop’.

 As well as growing fruit, vegetables and herbs, we also keep a small flock of pure-bred Buff Orpington chickens – for both meat and for eggs.
-We keep, also, a much larger flock of chickens – pure-bred Welsumers – on our croft in Eriskay.
-The eggs of both breeds are also sold as hatching eggs.
+The eggs

-Our hens and geese have free-range over the lower croft – including the shore with its many tasty morsels amongst the seaweed.
-The hens are mostly Welsumer, but also Orpingtons (mostly Buff), Cream Crested Legbar, and usually a few of other breeds.
-Our white Embden geese are left pretty much to their own devices, but in spring they provide a limited supply of huge and very tasty eggs ; and in autumn the freezer is re-stocked with goose.
+We keep white Embden geese, which are left pretty much to their own devices, ranging freely over the lower croft and along the shore.
+In spring they provide a limited supply of huge and very tasty eggs ; and in autumn the freezer is re-stocked with goose.

-Above the ‘new’ road and up to the hill fence the croft heather, grasses and low-growing herbs, and – especially in spring and early summer – wild flowers, orchids, and amongst these many ground-nesting birds.
-In 2012 we enclosed between the new and old roads – and then in 2013 we completed a third field, from the old road up half way to the hill fence.
+Above the ‘new’ road (built in the 1950s) and up to the hill fence the croft heather, grasses and low-growing herbs, and – especially in spring and early summer – wild flowers, orchids, and amongst these many ground-nesting birds.
+In Eriskay, crofts have not been fenced other than a few small fields close to some of the croft houses.
+The cost is high, and the benefits uncertain.
+In 2012 we enclosed between the new and old roads – and then in 2013 we completed a third field, from the old or high road (an rathaìd àrd) to half way to the hill fence.
 Although very expensive – and absolutely exhausting work, investment in these fences is the key to making our croft productive and economically relevant in today’s world.
+Work on the uppermost field – High Field – was virtually complete by 2018, but by then a much older length of fence on the east side of Home Park (the field down by the shore) was falling down, and we started work on replacing it : we also started work on erecting fence around the croft store and yard, and many other minor changes and improvements.
+Lesson learned : fencing is not a one-off investment!